 A recent study explored the effect of stubbornness in older adults’ relationships with their adult children.
 Even though the seniors were less inclined to rate themselves as acting stubborn, their younger loved ones more regularly observed stubbornness as an issue.
 The key for adult children is in understanding their senior parents’ reason behind digging in their heels to hold onto their freedom and autonomy, and to refrain from arguing and generating an attitude of defensiveness.
 Clear, open and truthful communication between both parties can go some distance towards smoothing the waters and making sure everyone is heard and understood.

 So what is the simplest way to take care of our older loved ones without attempting to control them?
 A healthy dosage of patience, respect and empathy will go far.
 Positioning yourself in the older adult’s shoes and understanding the importance of autonomy allows adult children to step back, as opposed to stepping in.
 Allow the additional time an older adult needs to finish a task, instead of doing the work for the individual.
 Always seek out opportunities to show the older person you value his or her input and guidance.
 For further tips on delivering care that doesn’t cross the line, contact Atlanta Home Care Partners at (404) 228-0103 or contact us online .
-We would love to share more information with you on how we can assist your loved ones with senior care Dunwoody and the surrounding areas rely on.
+We would love to share more information with you on how we can assist your loved ones with home care services in Decatur and the surrounding areas.